 Fitness Ball Exercises work on your body in a number of ways.
-It fact it's the unstable nature of the ball that forces the use of your deep stabilizing muscles.
+It fact it's the unstable nature of the ball that forces the use of your deep stabilizing muscles which of course helps to strengthen.

 These stability ball exercises are capable of giving you a full body workout with the added benefit of improved balance.